CSCfi/csc-user-guide/docs/computing/compiling-mahti.md

 ```

 !!!
 Note
-  After the RHEL8 update Intel is momentarely unavailable but will be installed shortly
+  After the RHEL8 update Intel is  momentarily unavailable but will be installed shortly
     ```
     module load .unsupported
     module load intel